 Have you been injured as a result of some kind of neglect at Whiston Hospital?
 Are you unsure of whether you have a valid claim or not?
 Or maybe you just have some general questions about making a clinical negligence claim?

 No matter what kind of help you need, you can call our claims team on 0800 073 8801 or fill in our online enquiry form.
 One of our claim advisers will go over the claims process with you and tell you about your legal options.
 Once they know enough about your claim, they can explain how best to proceed.

 Our Panel Of Doctors Covering The Merseyside Area

-Part of the process of making clinical negligence claims, is to have your claim valued by a solicitor.
+Part of the process of making clinical negligence claims is to have your claim valued by a solicitor.
 In order for this to happen, the solicitor will need you to go for an impartial medical examination.
 The results of which will show the extent of your injuries, and what the prognosis is for a full recovery.
-Some doctors to your area are:
+Some doctors in your area are:

 These external links have some useful additional information:

 - Royal College Of Nursing Information On Duty Of Care